 The Gap Between Rich And Poor Americans' Health Is Widening

-Income inequality has grown over the last several decades in the U.S. And as the gap between rich and poor yawns, so does the gap in their health, according to a study published in JAMA Network Open Friday.
+Income inequality in the U.S. has grown over the past several decades.
+And as the gap between rich and poor yawns, so does the gap in their health, according to a study published in JAMA Network Open Friday.

-The study drew from annual health survey data collected by the Centers for Disease Control and Prevention from 1993 to 2017, including around 5.5 million Americans aged 18-64.
-The researchers focused on two questions from the survey recommended by the CDC as reliable indicators of health: 1) Over the last 30 days, how many healthy days have you had?
-2) On a scale of one to five, how would you rate your overall health?
+The study drew from annual health survey data collected by the Centers for Disease Control and Prevention from 1993 to 2017, including around 5.5 million Americans ages 18-64.
+The researchers focused on two questions from the survey recommended by the CDC as reliable indicators of health: 1.
+Over the last 30 days, how many healthy days have you had?
+2. On a scale of 1 to 5, how would you rate your overall health?

 What they found: Across all groups, Americans' self-reported health has declined since 1993.
 And race, gender and income play a bigger role in predicting health outcomes now than they did in 1993.
 Overall, white men in the highest income bracket were the healthiest group.